thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

 We may need to share your personal information in the following situations:

 - **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
-- **Affiliates.** We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy notice.
+- **Affiliates.** We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy policy.
 Affiliates include our parent company and any subsidiaries, joint venture partners, or other companies that we control or that are under common control with us.
+- **Business Partners.** We may share your information with our business partners to offer you certain products, services, or promotions.

 ## 4. Do we use cookies and other tracking technologies?